eschafer/javascript-style-guide/README.md

 ### <a name="single-line-comments">Single-Line Comments</a>

-Single-line comments should be used to documentation one line of code or a group of related lines of code.
-A single-line comment may be used in three ways:
-* On a separate line, describing the code beneath it
+Single-line comments should be used to document one line of code or a group of related lines of code.
+A single-line comment may be used on a separate line, describing the code beneath it.
-* At the end of a line, describing the code before it
-* On multiple lines, to comment out sections of code

-When on a separate line, a single-line comment should be at the same indentation level as the code it describes and be preceded by a single line.
+A single-line comment should be at the same indentation level as the code it describes and be preceded by a single line.
 Never use multiple single-line comments on consecutive lines; use a multiline comment instead.
+Do not use end-of-line comments.

 ```javascript
 // Good